Active Projects

 Center-surround Interaction & Mechanisms of Neural Activity

 Center-surround interaction, through which behavioral and neural responses to a stimulus are modulated by other stimuli presented in its surround, is a common working principle in the visual system.
 It is present at nearly all levels, from the retina to higher-level cortical areas.
 These interactions lead to suppression or facilitation of neural activity.
 There are, however, still many unanswered questions related to this mechanism.
-For example, how the extent of spatial attention affects this center-surround interaction.
+For example, how does the extent of spatial attention affect this center-surround interaction?
 In this line of research, we use a well-known motion perception effect and behavioral and fMRI methods to investigate the interaction of center and surround in the human visual system.
 This allows us to test computational models of neuronal interactions at early levels of the visual system.
-(This project has been supported by funds from TUBITAK).
+(This project was partly supported by funds from TUBITAK).
 For more about this research:

 Kiniklioglu, M, Boyaci, H (2022).
 Increasing spatial extent of attention strengthens surround suppression.
 Vision Research, 199. https://doi.org/10.1016/j.visres.2022.108074 (Also bioRxiv